MahApps/mahapps.github.com/controls/dialogs.md

 await this.ShowMessageAsync("This is the title", "Some message");
 ```

-There are additional optional paramaters for simple buttons, such as `Ok` and `Cancel` and settings for the color theme and animation options.
+There are additional optional parameters for simple buttons, such as `Ok` and `Cancel` and settings for the color theme and animation options.

 ### Progress dialog